geirmolnes/new_newspaper_scraper/README.md

 ## Usage

-After setting up the project, you can run the program with:
+After setting up the project, you can run the program with: python main.py

 ## Features